 Carly also reminded us that our founders expressed concern about the formation of political parties.
 They foresaw the accumulation of power as (potentially) detrimental to the sovereignty of the people and the Republic itself.
 That the politics of the power would contradict any oath of office to protect and defend the constitution or even their own supposed priorities.

-Winning would be more important that what you did with it.
+Winning would be more important than what you did with it.

 Two recent examples in New Hampshire come to mind.